litmuschaos/m-agent/USAGE.md

 m-agent -get-token
 ```

-Choose the duration through which you want the token to remain valid in the prompt.
+Choose the duration for which you want the token to remain valid in the prompt.
 If you want to specify a different expiry duration for the token, you can use [non-interactive](./README.md#usage) token generation.

 Once you have the token and agent endpoint, create a k8s secret YAML manifest `agent-secret.yaml` by updating the following template:
 ```yaml